 Taking a genealogy course is a great way to acquire further family history skills and potentially even qualify as a professional genealogist.
-Luckily, many genealogy courses are available online or by correspondence.
-While we’re all staying at home due to the coronavirus lockdown, why not try out one of these genealogy courses as a fun, safe and educational way to pass the time?
+Luckily, many genealogy courses are available online or by correspondence – meaning you can get started on family history or expand your skills from your own home.

 The best online and correspondence genealogy courses

 Pharos Tutors are specialists in online genealogy courses.
 They offer anytime courses on topics including beginning your family tree and inspiring children’s interest in family history (prices range from £19.99 to £45.99).
-Upcoming genealogy courses include ‘Migration in the British Isles’ (starts 18 January, lasts three weeks, cost £49.99 assessed or £34.99 unassessed) and ‘Discovering Your British Family and Local Community in the Early 20th Century’ (starts 26 January, lasts five weeks, cost £49.99).
+Their latest courses are ‘First Steps to a One-Place Study’ (starts 25 August, lasts five weeks, cost £49.99) and ‘Scottish Research Online’ (starts 30 August, lasts five weeks, cost £49.99).

 The Institute of Heraldic and Genealogical Studies (IHGS) is an independent charitable trust dedicated to family history and genealogy education and research.
 They offer a range of correspondence genealogy courses which can be done from home at your own pace.
 There is ‘The Correspondence Course in Genealogy’; three levels of course for beginner, intermediate and advanced students; an online course in heraldry; and a special ‘Tracing Your British Ancestors from Overseas’ genealogy course for researchers living outside Britain.
 Prices vary from £150 to £2340.